Sagar-Y-Gowda/ANDROID-BASED-OCCLUDED-SEGMENTION-OF-PEOPLE-USING-DEEPLEARNING/README.md

 # ANDROID-BASED-OCCLUDED-SEGMENTION-OF-PEOPLE-USING-DEEPLEARNING
 The objective is to develop an android application that segments a person in an image very  fastly at no cost.

-    In this work, we propose a high-efficiency person segmentation system that achieves high segmentation accuracy with a CNN network.
+ Inthis work, we propose a high-efficiency person segmentation system that achieves high segmentation accuracy with a CNN network.
 A lightweight automatic person segmentation network is proposed, which is small and efficient for person segmentation by leveraging